 - i.
 Diversify employment.
 Many jobs in the Helena region are in the public sector. - ii.
-Attract more new businesses to help fuel growth and diversify the workforce.
+Continue to improve the number of specialized tech companies. - iii.
+Attract more new businesses to help fuel growth and diversify the workforce. - iv.
+Attract new industries to the region and promote niche marketing that highlights the region.